-You can try MonkeyLearn’s NPS Feedback Analyzer to get an idea of how text classification works.
+Try MonkeyLearn’s NPS Feedback Analyzer to get an idea of how multi-label classification works.

 Multi-class classifiers are designed to give each piece of text only one category (or class) tag.
 For example, if you are classifying “Kinds of Entertainment,” class tags could be: Books, Movies, TV Shows, etc.

 In this example, the tag for “When Harry Met Sally” would be: Movie.